ebtrampe/uml-week06/README.md

 ### Test trigger Push from Main 2

-### Week 7 - New Jenkinsfile with Kaniko container
+### Week 7 - New Jenkinsfile with Kaniko container - feature trigger test